breard-r/acmed/CONTRIBUTING.md

 ### rust-openssl

-The [openssl](https://crates.io/crates/openssl) does not expose the Asn1Time in a usable way, which requires ACMEd to hack around it by parsing the string representation of such objects.
-This is sub-optimal and has already caused at least one bug.
+The [openssl](https://crates.io/crates/openssl) crate does not expose the Asn1Time in a usable way, which requires ACMEd to parse certificates using an external library in order to get the `not after` field.
+This is sub-optimal.

 - https://github.com/sfackler/rust-openssl/issues/687
 - https://github.com/sfackler/rust-openssl/pull/673